BettyAtt/pands-project2021/README.md

         Also key: https://pandas.pydata.org/pandas-docs/version/0.25.3/reference/api/pandas.DataFrame.info.html
 In Progress: Issues with reading in -- tried .df and didnt work -- tried without and got errors but solved with using str to convert tuples into writeable format.
 Add step by step instructions here. shape - w3schools.com "Numpy Array Shape" Available: https://www.w3schools.com/python/numpy/numpy_array_shape.asp [Accessed 19 April 2021].
 Pandas Dataframe.info would not print to the doc pandas.pydata.org "Pandas DataFrame.Info" Available: https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.info.html [Accessed 19 April 2021].  learndatasci.org Pandas Python Tutorial Available: https://www.learndatasci.com/tutorials/python-pandas-tutorial-complete-introduction-for-beginners/  [Accessed 19 April 2021].

+## 2.3.3 Drilling into the Data - Parsing by Species of Iris
+More meaningful data could be obtained by using either the groupby() functions of pandas or converting the dataframe into a pivot table to isolate the three species types and look at the statistical information for each of them.
+Code Block:
+`f.write("Digging Deeper into the Data - Examining by Species\n\n\n\n")
+    # Max, Min & Median values of each attribute by class
+    f.write("Maximum values for each attribute by Species: \n\n" + str(irisData.groupby('Species').max()) +"\n\n")
+    f.write("Minimum values for each attribute by Species: \n\n" + str(irisData.groupby('Species').min()) +"\n\n")
+    f.write("Median values for each attribute by Species: \n\n" + str(irisData.groupby('Species').median()) +"\n\n")
+    f.write("Pivot Table Showing Each Species Mean Measurements: \n\n" + str(irisData.pivot_table(index='Species', values=["sepal length in cm", "sepal width in cm", "petal length in cm", "petal width in cm"], aggfunc=np.mean)) + "\n\n") f.write("Pivot Table Showing Each Species Median Measurements: \n\n" + str(irisData.pivot_table(index='Species', values=["sepal length in cm", "sepal width in cm", "petal length in cm", "petal width in cm"], aggfunc=np.median)) + "\n\n") f.write("Pivot Table Showing Each Species Max Measurements: \n\n" + str(irisData.pivot_table(index='Species', values=["sepal length in cm", "sepal width in cm", "petal length in cm", "petal width in cm"], aggfunc=np.max)) + "\n\n") f.write("Pivot Table Showing Each Species Min Measurements: \n\n" + str(irisData.pivot_table(index='Species', values=["sepal length in cm", "sepal width in cm", "petal length in cm", "petal width in cm"], aggfunc=np.min)) + "\n\n")`

+    Breakdown of the code:
+    The groupby() Method:
+    `'str(irisData.groupby('Species').max())` and `.min()``, `.median()` The groupby() function with dataframes allows grouping by an obect, in this case the variable 'Species' and the ``.agg`` function is used to return a single aggregated value for each group (such as max, min, median) [11].
+    returns:
+    `                 sepal length in cm  sepal width in cm  petal length in cm  petal width in cm Species
+Iris-setosa                     5.8                4.4                 1.9                0.6
+Iris-versicolor                 7.0                3.4                 5.1                1.8
+Iris-virginica                  7.9                3.8                 6.9                2.5

+Minimum values for each attribute by Species:

+                 sepal length in cm  sepal width in cm  petal length in cm  petal width in cm Species
+Iris-setosa                     4.3                2.3                 1.0                0.1
+Iris-versicolor                 4.9                2.0                 3.0                1.0
+Iris-virginica                  4.9                2.2                 4.5                1.4

+Median values for each attribute by Species:

+                 sepal length in cm  sepal width in cm  petal length in cm  petal width in cm Species
+Iris-setosa                     5.0                3.4                1.50                0.2
+Iris-versicolor                 5.9                2.8                4.35                1.3
+Iris-virginica                  6.5                3.0                5.55                2.0`

+The pivot table method:
+The pandas .pivot_table method allows for data digging by creating multiindex objects and allowing selective summaries of the table [11].
+Here I chose 'Series' as the index and investigated this for the values of sepal lenth, sepal width, petal length, and petal width.
+`(irisData.pivot_table(index='Species', values=["sepal length in cm", "sepal width in cm", "petal length in cm", "petal width in cm"], aggfunc=np.mean))`
+results: `
+                 petal length in cm  petal width in cm  sepal length in cm  sepal width in cm Species
+Iris-setosa                   1.464              0.244               5.006              3.418
+Iris-versicolor               4.260              1.326               5.936              2.770
+Iris-virginica                5.552              2.026               6.588              2.974

+Pivot Table Showing Each Species Median Measurements:

+                 petal length in cm  petal width in cm  sepal length in cm  sepal width in cm Species
+Iris-setosa                    1.50                0.2                 5.0                3.4
+Iris-versicolor                4.35                1.3                 5.9                2.8
+Iris-virginica                 5.55                2.0                 6.5                3.0

+Pivot Table Showing Each Species Max Measurements:

+                 petal length in cm  petal width in cm  sepal length in cm  sepal width in cm Species
+Iris-setosa                     1.9                0.6                 5.8                4.4
+Iris-versicolor                 5.1                1.8                 7.0                3.4
+Iris-virginica                  6.9                2.5                 7.9                3.8

+Pivot Table Showing Each Species Min Measurements:

+                 petal length in cm  petal width in cm  sepal length in cm  sepal width in cm Species
+Iris-setosa                     1.0                0.1                 4.3                2.3
+Iris-versicolor                 3.0                1.0                 4.9                2.0
+Iris-virginica                  4.5                1.4                 4.9                2.2
+`